Manabu Soya: Pro Wrestling Noah (2020–Present)

 On April 19, 2020, Manabu Soya made his debut for Pro Wrestling NOAH, being revealed as the newest member of KONGOH, which had previously been teased by its leader Kenoh.
 On May 3, Soya and the rest of the members of KONGOH and Sugiura-gun faced each other in various matches between them, before facing each other in a twelve-man elimination tag team match, which KONGOH won and would end their feud with Sugiura-gun.
 In June, Soya took part in the All Four Sides, a tournament to determine the next challenger to the GHC National Championship.
 In the finals, on June 20, Soya defeated KONGOH stablemate Masa Kitamiya, to become the 1º contender to the GHC National Championship.
 The following day, Soya unsuccessfully challenged Katsuhiko Nakajima for the GHC National Championship.
-From September 18 and October 11, Soya took part in the 2020 N-1 Victory, finishing the tournament with a record of two wins, and three losses, failling to advance to the finals.
+From September 18 and October 11, Soya took part in the 2020 N-1 Victory, finishing the tournament with a record of two wins, and three losses, failing to advance to the finals.
 On June 30, 2021, following the breakup of The Aggression, Soya was chosen by his stablemate Katsuhiko Nakajima to face Masa Kitamiya and Kaito Kiyomiya for the vacant GHC Tag Team Championship.
 On July 22, Soya and Nakajima were defeated by Kitamiya and Kaito Kiyomiya in the match for the vacant titles.
-In September, Soya took part in the 2021 N-1 Victory, losing all of his qualifying matches, failling to advance to the semifinals of the tournament.
+In September, Soya took part in the 2021 N-1 Victory, losing all of his qualifying matches, failing to advance to the semifinals of the tournament.

 On March 21, 2023, Soya returned to AJPW, alongside KONGOH stablemate Kenoh defeating Naoya Nomura and Yuma Aoyagi to win World Tag Team Championship.
 From April 8 and May 7, Soya took part in the 2023 Champion Carnival, finishing the tournament with a record of four wins and three losses, failing to advance to the finals of the tournament.
 On June 15, Soya and Kenoh lost the World Tag Team Championship to Kento Miyahara and Yuma Aoyagi.
 On June 24, at Kenoh 15th Anniversary Show, KONGOH faced Naomichi Marufuji, Masato Tanaka, Kazushi Sakuraba, AMAKUSA and Alejandro in a winning effort.
 Afterwards, Kenoh decided to disband the stable, having informed the members of the stable of the decision beforehand.
 In August, Soya took part in the 2023 N-1 Victory, finishing the tournament with a record of four wins, two losses, and a draw against Go Shiozaki in their head-to-head match, meaning that both finished leveled on points in their block.
 This led to NOAH setting up a rematch between them to decide, who would advance to the finals, which Soya lost on August 27.